-Participants will be randomly assigned to attend the online education program on either Wednesday, May 26, 2021, or Wednesday, Sept.
-1, 2021.
+Participants will be randomly assigned to attend the online education program on either Wednesday, June 23, 2021, or in September 2021.

 Caregivers who complete all five surveys will receive a $125.00 gift card at the end of the program evaluation.
 Gift cards are made possible from a grant from the Administration for Community Living.